 (1) Chinese judgments were previously recognized and enforced by South Korean courts.

 (2) As South Korea has recognized and enforced Chinese judgments, the Chinese courts acknowledge the reciprocal relationship established between South Korea and China.
 Accordingly, the Chinese courts have recognized and enforced South Korean judgments in certain cases.

 2. Have China and South Korea recognized and enforced each other’s judgments?

-South Korea has recognized and enforced Chinese judgments, and likewise China has also recognized and enforced judgments made by South Korea.
+South Korea has recognized and enforced Chinese judgments, and likewise, China has recognized and enforced South Korean judgments.

 Below is the list of cases concerning the recognition and enforcement of judgments between China and South Korea.

 3. Which South Korean judgments can be recognized and enforced in China?